mit-ccrg/ml4c3-mirror/README.md

 Join the [discussions](https://github.com/aguirre-lab/ml4c3/discussions).

 ## Can I contribute?
 Yes, we would love your help!
-See our lab [`CONTRIBUTING`](https://github.com/aguirre-lab/aguirre-lab/blob/master/CONTRIBUTING.md) to learn how to open an issue or submit a PR.
+See [`CONTRIBUTING`](/CONTRIBUTING.md) to learn how to open an issue, submit a PR, and more.

 ## Who built `ml4c3`?
 `ml4c3` was built by the [Aguirre Lab](https://csb.mgh.harvard.edu/aaron_aguirre) at the